 Public Exploit Available: No

-Analyst Notes: As of April 10, 2026, there is no public information indicating active exploitation of this vulnerability.
-However, due to the nature of the flaw, the potential for exploitation is high.
+Analyst Notes: As of August 6, 2026, there is no public information indicating active exploitation or a public proof-of-concept for this vulnerability.
+The flaw is inherently dangerous due to its potential to neutralize security software from a low-privileged local context.

 Analyst Recommendation